Article Snapshot

 Simple Example

-Imagine a digital ticket.
+In general, imagine a digital ticket.

-Once payment is received:
+In addition, once payment is received:

 - Ticket ownership transfers automatically